 The main foods eaten in blue zones consist of whole grains (e.g. wheat, corn, rice, and millet), sweet potatoes, nuts, greens, seasonal fruits, and beans.
 These 20 ingredients change throughout the year, but these main food groups remain consistent.

-They don’t exercise or have a specific fitness regimen.
+They don’t have a specific fitness regimen.

 People living in blue zones typically don’t do a specific type of exercise (e.g. cross-fit, yoga, weight-lifting at the gym), but they are constantly moving around.
 Dan found in his research that these people are moving about every 20 minutes or so because they have set up their environment to be conducive to frequent movement and do not rely on mechanical conveniences for housework.
 For example, many people are still kneading their own bread rather than buying a loaf at the grocery store.